alexandrudascal94/watch-store/README.md

 ### Requirements:
 * The first two products have a possible discount.
 As an example, if the user attempts to checkout three or six Rolex watches then they will receive the discount price once or twice, respectively.
 * There is no limit to the number of items or combinations of watches a user can checkout.
 * There is no limit to the number of times a discount can be used.
 * Similarly, a user can checkout a single item if they wish.

 ## Implementation

 The solution is implemented following TDD approach(see commits history) with functional and unit tests.

 ### To improve
-The solution provides just one discount for a selling item, it can be enhanced and add multiple discounts (e.g. 3 items for 200, 5 items for 300)
+The solution provides just one discount for a selling item, it can be enhanced and add multiple discounts (e.g. 3 items for 200, 5 items for 300) for the same product

 ### Technologies used:
 * Java 11
 * Spring Boot
 * Junit 5
 * JPA (with H2 database)

-###

-### API documentation
+### API sample

 ```json